DonnieData/School_District_Analysis/README.md

 These key metrics can highlight relationships

 ## Challenge
-Data integrity - handling missing values and how analyzing how they alter/ skew data
+Data integrity - Due to, certain values in the dataset must be omitted and replaced with the value of NaN handling missing values and how analyzing how they alter/ skew data